Kavinkumar3113/kavinkumar3113/README.md

 ## 💬 Let's Collaborate!

-I'm always excited to work on innovative projects, especially those in **cybersecurity** and **blockchain**.
+I'm always excited to work on innovative projects, especially those in **full-stack development** and **web technologies**.
 Feel free to reach out for collaboration, project discussions, or to just say hi!

 ---